BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/foodwebs.md

 # Generating food webs

-The core input for the bio-energetic food-web model is the food web.
+The basic input for the bio-energetic food-web model is the food web.
 There are different methods for generating food webs, all return an object of type `FoodWeb` with 5 fields:
 - `A` is a sparse array of boolean values representing the adjacency matrix, with consumers as rows (`i`) and resources in columns (`j`). `A[i,j] = true` if species `i` eats species `j`;
 - species is a vector describing species identities
 - `M` is a vector of species body mass